 - Jane Glavin St. Peter Prize for Academic Excellence in Women’s Studies, 2001-2002

 Fellowships and Scholarships:

-- Selected as the sole Banting Postdoctoral Fellowship endorsed by the University of Northern British Columbia, October 2013 (TBD)
+- Selected as the first Banting Postdoctoral Fellowship endorsed by the University of Northern British Columbia, October 2013 (CIHR)

 - Commonwealth Scholarship and Fellowship Plan (CSFP), 2007-2011 (Full Doctoral Fellowship)

 - Social Sciences and Humanities Research Council Doctoral Fellowship (SSHRC), 2007-2011 Social Sciences and Humanities Research Council Doctoral Scholarship (SSHRC), 2007-2010 (declined for SSHRC Fellowship)

 - The Foundation for the Sociology of Health and Illness Travel Grant, 2008

 - The Foundation for the Sociology of Health and Illness Travel Grant, 2007